-The soils of the Lower Wabash watershed are good for crop production.
-Table 2-4 lists the acres of the major crops produced in 1997 throughout the four counties in the watershed.
-For 1997, total acres of corn for grain edged out total acres of soybeans for beans as the number one crop produced in the four counties.
+The soils of the Upper Wabash watershed are good for crop production.
+Table 2-4 lists the acres of the major crops produced in 1997 throughout the eleven counties in the watershed.
+For 1997, total acres of soybeans for beans edged out total acres of corn for grain as the number one crop produced in the eleven counties.
 Corn and soybeans are clearly the primary crops produced in the watershed on the basis of total acres.
-Wheat is also an important crop in the watershed, as Posey, Knox, and Gibson counties are the top three wheat producers in the state.

-2.4 Significant Natural Areas in the Lower Wabash
+2.4 Significant Natural Areas in the Upper Wabash Watershed

-Watershed

 In 1993, the Indiana Natural Resources Commission (NRC) adopted its "Outstanding Rivers" List for Indiana.
 This listing is referenced in the standards for utility line crossings within floodways, formerly governed by IC 14-28-2 and now controlled by 310 IAC 6-1-16 through 310 IAC 6-1-18.
 Except where incorporated into a statute or rule, the "Outstanding Rivers List" is intended to provide guidance rather than to have regulatory application (NRC 1997).
 To help identify the rivers and streams which have particular environmental or aesthetic interest, a special listing has been prepared by IDNR's Division of Outdoor Recreation.
 This listing is a corrected and condensed version of a list compiled by American Rivers and dated October 1990.
 The NRC has adopted the IDNR listing as an official recognition of the resource values of these waters.
 A river included in the "Outstanding Rivers List" qualifies under one or more of 22 categories.
-Table 2-5 presents the rivers in the Lower Wabash watershed which are on the "Outstanding Rivers List" and their significance.
+Table 2-5 presents the rivers in the Upper Wabash watershed which are on the "Outstanding Rivers List" and their significance.